Spence

 Spence faces significant health challenges, with common health conditions being somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 56% of the total population (~1,424 people).
-The most common medical conditions in the area are mental health issues and asthma, impacting 10.9 and 9.4% of residents respectively.
-Conversely, 63.0% of residents declared themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
+The rate of private health cover is very high at approximately 56%, covering about 1,424 people out of the total population.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 10.9% and 9.4% of residents respectively.
+However, 63.0% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Australian Capital Territory.
 The area has 18.2% of residents aged 65 and over (458 people), which is higher than the 15.3% in Australian Capital Territory.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health